 Palette #5: Heart

-And the last palette – Heart – rounds off the mindfulness theme for the year.
-These silky, neutral, organic tones pair well with the more open feeling of the Haven set, but here drawing themselves in and around you with clove, soft coral and earth tones that give a more insulated and soothing effect.
+These silky, neutral tones pair really well with those of Haven and Alive set.
+They bring a warmth with clove, soft coral and earth tones, giving a protective, insulated feeling to a space.
+Almost like a burrow.
 These are the “snuggle” tones you want to wrap around yourself to escape life’s hubbub.